 How an Attorney Can Assist with a Personality Disorder Claim

 Invisible injuries like personality disorders can be just as painful as more obvious ones.
-With that in mind, you may want to seek legal assistance for your claim, especially if you’ve been denied benefits or if you’ve received a military mental health discharge associated with a personality disorder.
-An attorney can help you review your decision and appeal it, if necessary.
+With that in mind, you may seek legal assistance for your claim, especially if you’ve been denied benefits or received a military mental health discharge associated with a personality disorder.
+An attorney can help you review your decision and appeal it if necessary.

 They can also connect you with an Independent Medical Examiner who may be able to offer an alternate diagnosis for your condition.
-Vocational experts may also be of assistance, as they can provide valuable insight into your ability to perform duties at work.
+Vocational experts may also assist, as they can provide valuable insight into your ability to perform duties at work.
 Their written opinion can make all the difference when appealing the decision about your claim.

 Ultimately, you’ll need strong evidence linking your mental health condition back to your time in the service.
-If you’re not sure of how to do so, a lawyer may be able to help.
+If you’re unsure how to do so, a lawyer may be able to help.
 Be sure to choose an experienced attorney who has assisted other veterans in their quest for benefits in the past.

 The Help You Need for the Benefits You Deserve